shuo-ss/shuo-ss.github.io/_pages/about.md

 I am a fifth-year Ph.D. candidate in the Department of Industrial Engineering and Operations Research (IEOR) at UC Berkeley, advised by Professors <a href='https://zj-maxshen.github.io'>Zuo-Jun Max Shen</a> and <a href='https://rudwani.ieor.berkeley.edu'>Rajan Udwani</a>.
 Before that, I received my B.E. in Industrial Engineering from Tsinghua University in China in 2021.

-My research focuses on modeling and algorithm design in supply chain management and revenue management, using optimization and machine learning.
-I am interested in applications to retail and platform operations such as assortment optimization, inventory management, and pricing.
+My research centers on modeling and algorithm design for revenue management and supply chain management.
+I combine optimization and machine learning methods to advance both the theoretical foundations and practical applications of these problems, supported by close industry collaboration.
+My broader interests span retail and platform operations, with applications in problems such as assortment optimization, inventory management, and pricing.

 <b>I am on the 2025-2026 academic job market!</b>